 Yes.
 As much as any other device, Apple computers do get malware.
 Apple devices may not be a frequent target by malware authors, but rest assured that the following Apple devices can become infected with a threat:

 - Macbook Pro

-What are the symptoms of OptimalHelper Hijacker on your Mac?
+What Are The Symptoms of OptimalHelper Hijacker On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.

 Symtpom #2: You have toolbars, add-ons or extensions on your web browsers that you don't remember adding.